Sources for Further Study on the Waterfront

-The Fireside Sentinel, the Alexandria Library, Lloyd House Newsletter published from 1987 to 1995.
-Articles on waterfront history by T. Michael Miller and others.
+Wandering Along the Waterfront.
+By T. Michael Miller, in The Fireside Sentinel, the Alexandria Library, Lloyd House Newsletter published from 1987 to 1995.
 Available for study at the City of Alexandria Library, Barrett Branch, Local History/Special Collections Division, 717 Queen Street.
 Select articles are listed below.

 Maritime Alexandria: the Rise and Fall of an American Entrepot.
 Donald G. Shomette.
 Heritage Books, Inc., 2003, second printing 2005.
 (Available for research at Local History/Special Collections at Barrett Branch of the Alexandria Library.)

 Oral Histories of Alexandrians who Remember the Waterfront: